CountESS-Project/CountESS/README.md

 ## Writing Plugins

 CountESS is really just a pipeline of plugins, which are run sequentially to process your data.
-Some of these are bundled as part of CounteSS or available as packages on PyPI, but it is easy to create your own plugin packages.
+Some of these are bundled as part of CountESS or available as packages on PyPI, but it is easy to create your own plugin packages.

 To write a new plugin: